tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I created a session of password recovery in my project using nodemailer and mailtrap to test.
 I also learned how to use DELETE CASCADE on postgresql to delete my rows with foreign key on my database.

 **Thoughts**: Tomorrow I plan to refactor my code until now.
 After this I'll continue creating new things.

+### Day 75 July 28, 2020

+**Today's Progress**: Today I started to write the documentation of the things I've been learning this past weeks.
+I wrote about node.js, single-thread, event loop, async functions, middlewares, etc. I plan to write a lot more about node, express, js and everything else to improve my knowledge retention.
+I also did some hackerrank exercises to keep practicing my logic.

+**Thoughts**: When you start to study deeply nodejs you realize that YOU DON'T KNOW NOTHING.
+HAHAHAHAHA.
+That is the true, I was doing my projects and thinking I know too much, but the true is that I dont know nothing yet, and it's wonderful, I think it's incredible that I have to much more things to learn, study and share.
+This is what I love most in programming, you never stop to learn.